jan-casas/vsc-compute-dash/README.md

 ### Relational Database

-This project uses `PostgreSQL` as the primary database systems to store and manage construction related data, users and interactions.
+This project uses `PostgreSQL` as the primary database systems to reflect the business logic of the project.
+It stores and manages construction related data, users and interactions.

 - **Storing Geometry Data**: PostgreSQL stores geometry created by Rhino Compute, with each geometry